Ostrya

-Ostrya is a genus of eight to 10 small deciduous trees belonging to the birch family Betulaceae.
-Common names include hop-hornbeam and hophornbeam.
-It may also be called ironwood, a name shared with a number of other plants.
+Ostrya is a genus of eight to 10 small deciduous tree species belonging to the birch family, Betulaceae.
+Common names include hop-hornbeam, hophornbeam and sometimes ironwood, a name shared with a number of other plants.

 The genus is native in southern Europe, southwest and eastern Asia, and North and Central America.
 They have a conical or irregular crown and a scaly, rough bark.
 They have alternate and double-toothed birch-like leaves 3–10 cm long.
 The flowers are produced in spring, with male catkins 5–10 cm long and female aments 2–5 cm long.
 The fruit form in pendulous clusters 3–8 cm long with 6–20 seeds; each seed is a small nut 2–4 mm long, fully enclosed in a bladder-like involucre.

 The wood is very hard and heavy.
 The genus name Ostrya is derived from the Greek word ὀστρύα, which may be related to ὄστρακον "shell (of an animal)".
 Regarded as a weed tree by some foresters, this hard and stable wood was historically used to fashion plane soles.

-Ostrya species are used as food plants by the larvae of some Lepidoptera species, including winter moth, walnut sphinx, and Coleophora ostryae.
+Ostrya species host the larvae of various Lepidoptera species, providing food for winter moth, walnut sphinx, and Coleophora ostryae.